Silent Killers: Workplace Hazards That Could Destroy Your Team Tomorrow

 One vital component in mitigating the effects of workplace accidents is the presence of emergency showers and eye washes.

-These essential safety devices provide immediate first aid response and play a significant role in minimizing injuries and preventing long-term damage.
+These essential safety devices provide an immediate first-aid response and play a significant role in minimizing injuries and preventing long-term damage.

 ANSI Z358.1 2014 | Emergency Shower and Eye Wash Guide